yosemitebandit/vebsite/content/notes/rainwater-harvesting.md

 So we ended up with one finished tank that continues to function to the present day (woo!).
 And my friend Patrick and I became pretty good friends with Kenneth, a really nice guy that has gone on to do interesting things all over Uganda.
-There were some, uh, sticking points though that I should probably note.. so in no particular order:
+There were some, uh, challenges that I should probably note.. so in no particular order:

 The tiny community of Kasaka already had a handful of rainwater harvesting tanks in various states of disrepair, which made me wonder why our team was building another one.
-For the sake of "experiential learning" I was told to disregard Warwick's published methods for building a concrete tank and create my own.
+For the sake of "experiential learning," I was told to disregard Warwick's published methods for building a concrete tank and create my own.
 It was clear the Ugandans we worked with knew how to build these things and our formwork method was atypical.
 We also just generally struggled in our communication with the local partner group.